opensourcery/Aurora/README.md

 The workflow is fairly straightforward:

-1. Make changes.
-2. Roll the gem:
+* Make changes, and roll the gem:

 `gem build compass-aurora-os.gemspec`

-3. Install locally:
+* Install locally:

 `gem install compass-aurora-os-0.1.0.gem`

 You might need admin/sudo for that one.
 Next, you want to do some local testing:

-1. Spin up a subtheme:
+* Spin up a subtheme:

 `compass create my_theme -r aurora-os --using aurora-os/arcturus --css-dir=css --javascripts-dir=js --fonts-dir=fonts`

-2. Install the dependncies
+* Install the dependncies

 ```bash
 cd my_theme